kesmarag/grmot/README.md

 using the 3D discrete wavenumber representation method.
 The code runs in parallel.
 The library's core is written in the Rust programming language and provides a convenient Python user interface.

+GRMOT generates simulated seismograms, including displacement, velocity, and accelerations, using the 3D discrete wavenumber representation method.
+The code is designed for parallel execution, ensuring efficiency in large-scale simulations.
+The library’s core is implemented in Rust for high performance, while a Python interface provides a user-friendly experience for researchers and engineers.

 ## Installation

 The GrMot library supports GNU/Linux and requires Python 3.6 or later.
 To install the appropriate version for your Python environment, run: